ArviFoxy/jxap/README.md

 ### **1\.
 The Plugin Code**

 This plugin uses a first-order all-pass filter to shift the phase of the incoming audio signal.
-Unlike a simple gain effect, this filter needs to remember the last input and output sample, making it a "stateful" plugin.
+This filter needs to remember the last input and output sample - stateful variables are marked by `jxap.State` which is a kind of `nnx.Varaible`.
 The file also includes a main function that exports the packaged plugin.
+Under the hood the stateful updates are transformed into a pure functional form before being exported.

 `plugins/phaser\_plugin.py`:

 ```python

 from absl import app
 from absl import flags
 import jax